hoepeyemi/coxy/frontend/FRONTEND_INTEGRATION.md

 ## Overview

-The Iris frontend provides a comprehensive dashboard that integrates with all backend systems:
+The Coxy frontend provides a comprehensive dashboard that integrates with all backend systems:
 - **TikTok Scraper**: Real-time video scraping and analysis
 - **Telegram Scraper**: Channel message monitoring and keyword tracking
 - **Pattern Analysis**: AI-powered correlation analysis and trading recommendations